The Wolves of Mercy Falls: Film adaptation

 Shiver had been considered for film adaptation by Paramount Pictures, although creative differences meant the project was not continued.
 Maggie Stiefvater has stated that she has not completely disregarded the option to adapt the first novel of the series into a film, but has stated that it shall not be occurring in the near future.
 Believing that the film industry would limit her power over the production of Shiver's movie counterpart, she has also stated that she would prefer for there to be no movie made.

 In March 2023, Andy Fickman was hired to direct the film, with Addam Bramich and Betsy Sullenger serving as producers.

 However, in September 2024, Claire McCarthy was hired to direct, replacing Fickman as director, from a script she co-wrote with Maggie and Jett Tattersall.

-In November 2024, Maddie Ziegler and Levi Miller were cast in the lead roles, with filming commencing in Vancouver that month.
+In November 2024, Maddie Ziegler and Levi Miller were cast in the lead roles, with filming planned to commence in Vancouver that month.